 In physical capital maintenance, non-financial or physical capital and assets are taken into account, such as machines, transportation, and material supplies.
 Even the office itself is considered physical capital.
 The company’s initial working capacity is compared to the working capacity at the end of a period.
 If the physical assets increase the company’s capacity to operate, the company has produced revenues.

 The physical approach provides a more holistic way of calculating profits, as it includes non-financial aspects, such as machinery, time, and labor.
 The financial approach, on the other hand, offers a more practical and tangible method by computing finances with a fixed value.
 Capital maintenance also includes a term called “capital recovery,” which occurs once a company earns back the amount of its starting capital.
 Once the capital is regained, the succeeding earnings are already considered profits.

 Capital maintenance is important for companies not only to prevent future setbacks, but also to estimate their total value.
 The accounting concept is also essential to creditors to help them decide whether a company qualifies for a loan.
 Many companies today get their starting capital from bank loans, and capital maintenance provides a point of reference for how long it will take a loan to be paid back.
-A company that quickly achieves capital maintenance will also fare better with future creditors.

 @hamje32 - I think you’re describing physical capital, which as the article says is one of the sub-concepts of the capital maintenance definition.

 You don’t necessarily have to include physical capital in your calculations.
 You can choose financial capital alone.
 In the case of the telecommunications network, you would look at all the bank loans and stuff like that which are used to finance the build out of the network.

 Those loans represent your capital, and they must be repaid (at least in part) before you calculate a profit.
 I think that’s fair, and actually more ideally suited for the capital intensive businesses like telecommunications or energy companies.